andybalholm/grayland/README.md

  - It supports local whitelists as well, with either domain names or IP addresses.

- - If the sender has an SPF result of Pass, the message is not greylisted.
+ - If the sender has an SPF result of Pass (and there is a valid reverse DNS name), the message is not greylisted.

- - It does not have a minimum delay.
+ - It does not have a minimum delay (by default; one can be configured with the -delay switch).
    If the sender retries after one second, the message goes through.

 ## How Do You Run Grayland?